Risper8/Risper8/README.md

 # Hi there, I'm Risper Ndirangu! 👋

 ## About Me
-I'm a data enthusiast, data scientist, and aspiring Machine learning/AI Engineer based in Nairobi, Kenya.
+I'm a data enthusiast, data scientist, and Machine learning Engineer based in Nairobi, Kenya.
 I'm passionate about leveraging data to drive insights and make informed decisions.

 ## Programming languages
 - Python, R, SQL